wavemaker/docs/learn/react-native/third-party-expo-plugins.md

 ### Platform

-Third party plugins which are only supported on specific platforms can be implemented by using `Platform.OS`, As shown in the example below by importing `react-native` a condition to check platform can be added.
+Third-party plugins are supported only on specific platforms and these can be implemented by using `Platform.OS`.
+By importing `react-native` a condition to check the platform can be added.
+See the example below.

 ```js
 const Battery = require('expo-battery');